Kannadigas: Theater

 Vasanta Habba (ವಸಂತ ಹಬ್ಬ), which means "spring festival" in Kannada is a cultural festival organized by the Nrityagram foundation in Bengaluru.
 It is a very popular event and is considered the classical Woodstock of India.
 First held in 1990, it now attracts the best musicians, dancers and cultural artists from across India.
-Similarly,'Bengaluru Habba (ಬೆಂಗಳೂರು ಹಬ್ಬ is a congregation of art performances at places in the city which is successfully celebrated every year.
+Similarly, Bengaluru Habba (ಬೆಂಗಳೂರು ಹಬ್ಬ) is a congregation of art performances at places in the city which is successfully celebrated every year.
 It aims to provide aesthetic entertainment to a wide cultural, social and demographic cross-section of the city's people by partnering with corporates and other stakeholders since 2003.
 In 2006, the Government of Karnataka tried to bring the folklore and art into the city of Bengaluru by initiating Jaanapada Jaatre which was hugely successful and received well by art lovers.
 It is usually held on select weekends in Lalbagh and other parts of the city.

 Some famous theatrical, cinematic and television personalities like T P Kailasam, Gubbi Veeranna, C. Honappa Bhagavathar, G V Iyer, Dr. Rajkumar, Puttanna Kanagal, Kalpana, B. S. Ranga, B V Karanth, Girish Kasaravalli, Shankar Nag, T.S.
 Nagabharana, T N Seetharam have contributed for its richness.

 Dance forms

 The mystic and spirited reliving of legends and epics are the major depictions in dance forms.
-With the theater of battle scenes of heroism, loyalty and treachery, colour and pageantry are the main subjects.
+With the theatre of battle scenes of heroism, loyalty and treachery, colour and pageantry are the main subjects.
 More are adapted with the course of nature and seasons adding colour to the harvesting seasons.
 Tribal forms of dance can be found limited in the regions inhabited by Soligas, of which Pinasee is a traditional dance form.
 The people of Kodagu in the Western Ghats also have their own dance forms.

 Some of the folk dances and classical dance forms in Karnataka include: